bboreham/weave/docs/ipam.md

 See the [requirements](https://github.com/zettio/weave/wiki/IP-allocation-requirements).

-At its highest level, the idea is that we start with a certain IP address space, known to all nodes, and divide it up between the nodes.
-This allows nodes to allocate and free individual IPs locally, until they run out.
+At its highest level, the idea is that we start with a certain IP address space, known to all peers, and divide it up between the peers.
+This allows peers to allocate and free individual IPs locally, until they run out.

 We use a CRDT to represent shared knowledge about the space,